bikehopper/osm-extractor/README.md

 Makes OpenStreetMap cutouts from the larger USA data set.

-Add a geojson file that contains a Feature into the `./polygons` directory, add a coorosponding entry in `./config.json`, then build and run docker container.

-Below is an explication for how to make this tool make your own cutouts.
-Follow the steps below.
-The San Francisco Bay Area consists of nine counties; they are used in the following example.
-The tools requires:
+## Dependencies

 * [docker](https://www.docker.com/)
 * [node.js](https://nodejs.org/en)

+## Usage

+Add a geojson file that contains a Feature into the `./polygons` directory, add a corresponding entry in `./config.json`, then build and run the docker container.

+Follow the steps below to use the tool to create your own cutouts.
+The San Francisco Bay Area consists of nine counties; they are used in the following example.

 1. If you do not plan to run this locally, skip this step.
 Find and download the smallest `.osm.pbf` file that includes the entire area you want to extract from [Geofabrik's download page](https://download.geofabrik.de/north-america/us.html) (This example uses the Northern California file).
 This may take a while, so you can start this download, then move on to the next steps.
 ```